 The immediate administration of antibiotics in severe sepsis is essential.
 Delay in giving antibiotics leads to worse outcomes in severe sepsis (a four-hour delay in administering antibiotics increases mortality from 15% to 45%).
 At the same time, the wider context of antibiotic use has to be taken into account.
 Indiscriminate overuse of antibiotics leads to an increase in antibiotic side-effects - some of which are serious, for example, Clostridium difficile diarrhoea (C.diff).
-There is international concern about the increased emergence of bacteria resistant to commonly 'Early warning scores are not an option - they are essential to identify the deteriorating patient.'
+There is international concern about the increased emergence of bacteria resistant to commonly used antibiotics, for example, methicillin resistant Staphyllococcus aureus (MRSA), which is particularly a feature of health systems where the use of antibiotics is less regulated.
+These factors are drivers to reduce antibiotic prescription, and must be reconciled with the equally important need for immediate antibiotic treatment for the seriously ill.
+Microbiology departments should inform appropriate antibiotic choices for their local care pathways.
+But sepsis is not only about hospital acquired infections - it is about the recognition of dangerous deterioration in patients whose infection was acquired in the community.